 Honouring Our Own: Juno-winning singer, composer, actor and Canadian television personality Cathy Young is the latest member of the music community to be toasted at an Honouring Our Own tribute concert being held Sat.
 Oct.
 20 at Toronto’s Black Swan.
-Young won the very first Juno for Most Promising Female Vocalist Of The Year in 1974 (Ian Thomas was the winner of the Male equivalent award, the categories being merged in 1994) and was also later nominated as Best Female artist.
+Young won a Juno for Most Promising Female Vocalist Of The Year in 1974 (Ian Thomas was the winner of the Male equivalent award, the categories being merged in 1994) and was also nominated in 1975 as Best Female artist.

-Her musical pedigree goes back to Yorkville’s halcyon days of the early 70s after she arrived in Toronto from western Canada at 16 years of age to become part of a scene that also gave birth to the careers of such Blues and Blues/Rock luminaries as Mike McKenna, Luke Gibson, Pat Little and the Kensington Market band.
+Her musical pedigree goes back to Yorkville’s halcyon days of the late 60′s.
+Born in Toronto, at 16 years of age Cathy became part of a scene that also gave birth to the careers of such Blues and Blues/Rock luminaries as Mike McKenna, Luke Gibson, Pat Little and the Kensington Market band.
 She celebrated 40 years in the music business with a concert at Hugh’s Room in 2010 and was featured in Bruce McDonald’s 2011 documentary Toronto Rock & Roll Stories as one of the scene’s seminal artists.

 McKenna and Little will be performing at the concert among a stellar cast of artists that also includes Shamakah Ali of A Team fame, Debbie Fleming, Johnny Brower and many “surprise” guests.
 It begins at 7 p.m. in the Black Swan’s newly renovated second floor lounge at 154 Danforth Ave.
 Cover is just $15 at the door.